 The Group is a recognised brand for delivering excellent customer service, with a commitment to good corporate governance and corporate responsibility.
-The Group's international achievements were recognised, in 2015, with the "Finance Team of the Year" and the "M&A Deal of the Year" at the CFO Middle East Awards, the "Finance Team of the Year" and the "CFO of the Year" at the MENA CFO Awards, the "Outstanding Achievement Award" at the Supply Chain and Transport Awards, four awards (including the "Leading Corporate for Investor Relations in the Middle East") at the Middle East Investor Relations Society Awards and the "Dubai Human Development Award" by the Dubai Department of Economic Development at the Business Excellence Awards.
-In 2014, the Group received the "Best Seaport - Middle East" award for its flagship Jebel Ali port for the 20th consecutive year at the Asian Freight and Supply Chain Awards, the "Leading Cruise Port - Middle East" award for the Mina Rashid port for the seventh consecutive year at the Supply Chain and Transport Awards.
+The Group's international achievements were recognised, in 2018, with the "Leading Cruise Port - Middle East" award for the Mina Rashid port for the eleventh consecutive at the World Travel Awards and, in 2017, with the "Supply Chain Hub of the Middle East" award at the Middle East Logistics Awards for the Group's operations in the UAE region.
+In 2017 the Group won the "Dubai Quality Award" in recognition of its sustained business excellence and best practices and the Group also received the "Best Seaport - Middle East" award for its flagship Jebel Ali port for the 24th consecutive year at the Asian Freight and Supply Chain Awards and the "Port of the Year" award for the Jebel Ali port for the eighth consecutive year at the Supply Chain and Transport Awards.
+In 2016 the Group won the "Best Company for Investor Relations in the Middle East" award at the Annual IR Conference and Awards for the third consecutive year.
+In 2015, the Group won the "Finance Team of the Year" and the "M&A Deal of the Year" at the CFO Middle East Awards, the "Finance Team of the Year" and the "CFO of the Year" at the MENA CFO Awards, the "Outstanding Achievement Award" at the Supply Chain and Transport Awards, four awards (including the "Leading Corporate for Investor Relations in the Middle East") at the Middle East Investor Relations Society Awards and the "Dubai Human Development Award" by the Dubai Department of Economic Development at the Business Excellence Awards.